 As defined in 36 CFR §800.16(d), the area of potential effects (APE) is the geographic area or areas within which an undertaking may directly or indirectly cause changes in the character or use of historic properties if any such properties exist.
-Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this rural project includes Scope of Work #1, which is constructing new parts of a fence, and the delimitation of new fenced squares in the APE for different crops.
-The fence
+Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this rural project includes three areas or Scopes of Work.
+Scope of Work #1 is the

 PUERTO RICO 2017 DISASTER RECOVERY, CDBG-DR PROGRAM

 REGROW PUERTO RICO PROGRAM

+Section 106 NHPA Effect Determination

-Case ID: PR-RGRW-01123
+Case ID: PR-RGRW-01620

-City: Moca
+City: Lares